stoeps13/connections-doc/source/user/files/c_files_sync_refresh.md

 To edit a file that is in My Drive, open it from anywhere, edit the content, and save the changes.
 That’s it!

+!!! note
-**Note:** If you were already using the Desktop plug-in before Connections Release 6, the name of the folder will remain <server-name\> sync, or whatever you renamed it, instead of My Drive.
+    If you were already using the Desktop plug-in before Connections Release 6, the name of the folder will remain <server-name\> sync, or whatever you renamed it, instead of My Drive.
 Content will still be synced between the desktop sync folder and My Drive in the Files app.

 **Parent topic:**[Files](../files/fframe.md)